-In those days, the emphasis was not, as of today, on arbitrarily precise mathematics, but on those principally so; it was not about calculations ( these were then neither possible nor needed ), but about division and construction of artifacts with available aids .
+In those days, the emphasis was not, as it is today, on arbitrarily precise mathematics, but on those principally so; it was not about calculations ( these were then neither possible nor needed ), but about division and construction of artifacts with available aids.

-Within simple life, symmetry, dividing evenly, and fair and correct sharing are of big, if not existential importance.
-Since reality itself is but an approximation on the mathematically correct, life did not depend on mathematically attainable precision or simplicity, but on the practically attainable so.
+Within simple life, symmetry, dividing evenly, and fair and correct sharing, are of big, if not existential importance.
+Since reality itself is but an approximation on the mathematically correct, life did not depend on mathematically attainable precision or simplicity, but on the practically attainable.
 And the partitioning of a whole into 360 parts can be carried out relatively simply and mechanically, and it happens to be exceptionally practical mathematically as well.

 The number of divisional factors altogether is fundamentally higher in the open decimal system; however, these do not find practical application in simple life ( on the other hand, the number "three times ten" for example can be more easily understandable in some contexts than "three times twelve" - and can be very simply represented by showing both hands open three times ).

 The practicability of given calculating systems depends on the circumstances.
-It becomes interesting where different systems for counting and dividing overlap and conflict: the numbers the by-12-system are easy to divide into three, this is difficult in the decimal or by-10-system and in the halving or bisectional system.
-On the other Hand, the decimal system copes well for example with the 5, the by-12-system far less, the halving system ditto.
+This becomes interesting where different systems for counting and dividing overlap and conflict: the numbers of the by-12-system are easy to divide by three, this is difficult in the decimal or by-10-system, and in the halving or bisectional system.
+On the other hand, the decimal system copes well, for example, with the 5, the by-12-system far less; the halving system ditto.

 In old times, however, for example in geometry - earth measurement - the expression in absolute correct numbers was not as important as that a given whole could be divided up, completely and evenly, with simple and available mechanical tools.
 And it actually is possible to divide a full circle into 2, 3, 4, 6, 8, 12 and 24 parts with nothing but a ruler and a pair of compasses ( note the 8! ).
 In fact, in Babylonian times, both could consist of one single tool, namely a string or cord with a peg on each end.
 A tense cord between two pegs serves as a ruler; if one then moves one peg, this describes a circle, in which the length of the cord determines the radius.